History of Film Music

 • The Rising New Wave

-• Hitchcock and Herrmann
+• Hitchcock and Herrmann: Vertigo and Psycho

 • New Approaches for the New Hollywood: Quincy Jones

-• The Spaghetti Western
+• The Spaghetti Western and Ennio Morricone

-• Appearance of Two New Types of Film Composer
+• The Pop Song Takes Over and Two New Types of Film Composer

-• The Song Score
+• The Song Score and Easy Rider

 • Changing Times

-• The Adapted Scores of Stanley Kubrick
+• The Adapted Scores of Stanley Kubrick: 2001: A Space Odyssey

 • Composers of Marketable Film Scores

-• Hollywood’s Anti-heroes and their Scores
+• Hollywood’s Antiheroes and Their Scores

-• Assignment 8.2: The Godfather and Building Suspense
+• Assignment 8: The Godfather and Building Suspense

 Lesson 9: Classic Revival, Postmodern Influences